chrisep8/JPI/Readme.md

 How to use
 ==========

 This is a very old code, one of the first website i build, very imperfect.
-This one version below the final version that is shown on the website, it's missing only the asset and images, the react and sass file should be copmplete.
+This is one version below the final version that is shown on the website, it's missing only the asset and images, the react and sass file should be copmplete.

 1. `npm install`, to install all dependencies listed in package.json